 Step 5: Review the results and give feedback.

 After you receive the designs from your chosen agency, take some time to review them carefully.
 Be critical and provide feedback so they can make changes if needed.
-Remember, this is a collaborative process; it may take a few iterations before you get the perfect design.
+Remember, this is a collaborative process; it may take a few iterations to get the perfect design.

 Step 6: Approve the final design.

 Once you’re happy with the results, approve the final design and provide clear feedback on what you liked about the process and what could be improved.
 You can often pick your favorite designers to work with them in the future.

 A designer or design agency should provide a transparent and detailed quote outlining all costs and fees associated with their services – without any hidden surprises.
 We recommend you thoroughly review and understand this quote before signing any contract to ensure that all revisions, changes, and extra fees have been disclosed.
 This will assist you in making an informed decision about the service package.
 All costs should be written upfront, so there is no doubt about what you are paying for and the total cost.
 By doing so, you can avoid any unexpected or additional fees for assets you were unaware of.

 - Ask for a clear breakdown of the costs and fees associated with the design project.

 - Understand what is included in the original estimate and what additional costs might apply.